Nowa Huta: History

 The reasons for building such an industrial city near Kraków were primarily ideological, because coal needed to be transported from Silesia, and iron ore needed to be transported from the Soviet Union, while the products were shipped to other parts of Poland, due to local demand for steel being relatively small.
 Such disadvantages became visible in the 1980s, when the economic crisis halted the city's growth.
 Nevertheless, the primacy of political reasons for choosing this location is not obvious.
 Kraków was a center of learning, with established schools of engineering and scientific research departments, providing the necessary expertise along with qualified staff.
 The presence of good railway links for bringing raw materials and the proximity of the river to supply water also played a role.
 The site was elevated high enough to avoid flooding, and the historic villages that it replaced were relatively small.
 All of the above factors quickly made the investment pay off.

 In line with the then policy of state atheism, one significant type of building lacking from the original urban design of Nowa Huta was a Roman Catholic church.
 However, the public campaign to construct such a building lasted several years.
-As early as 1960, inhabitants of Nowa Huta began applying for consent to build a church.
-During the same year, violent street demonstrations with riot police erupted over a wooden cross that was erected without a permit.
+As early as 1952, inhabitants of Nowa Huta began applying for consent to build a church.
+In 1960, violent street demonstrations with riot police erupted over a wooden cross that was erected without a permit.
 The locals were supported by then Bishop Karol Wojtyla, the future Pope John Paul II, who began hosting outdoor Christmas Eve Midnight Masses in 1959, regardless of weather, and replaced the cross every time that it was removed.
-In 1967, permits to build the desired church were granted, and the Arka Pana (Lord's Ark) Church was under construction from 1969 to 1977.
+In 1967, permits to build the desired church were granted, and the Arka Pana (Lord's Ark Church also translated as the Church of Our Lady Queen of Poland) was under construction from 1969 to 1977.
 The complex was consecrated by Wojtyla in May 1977.
 Wojtyla himself, after his ascension to the papacy in 1978, intended to visit Nowa Huta during his first papal pilgrimage in 1979, but was not permitted to do so.

+On January 1, 1973, by decision of the Council of Ministers, several villages from the former Kraków County (part of the historic Kraków Voivodeship) were incorporated into the city of Kraków.
+The districts added to Nowa Huta included: Błonie, Cło, Górka Kościelnicka, Kościelniki, Nowa Wieś, Przylasek Rusiecki, Przylasek Wyciąski, Wolica, and Wyciąże.

 During the 1980s, Nowa Huta became a city of many demonstrations and violent street protests of the Solidarity movement, fought by the police.
 At that time, almost 29,000 of the 38,000 workers of the Lenin Steelworks belonged to the Solidarity trade union.